Two-year Associate Degree in Classical Ballet

 Students will then be ready to enter the field as professional dancers.
 Following the two-year course, it is also possible for students to add on a third year, to attain a Bachelor’s degree (BA) at higher professional education level, allowing them to specialise in a particular aspect of theory or teaching within classical ballet.
 Students are ready to enter the professional field after this third year, as well.
 However, the BA year is also open to students who first attain their AD, then start their dancing career and on ending that career wish to specialise in a particular area of interest and obtain a BA degree.
 This allows the Dutch National Ballet Academy to provide a lifelong learning option within ballet education.

 Why make this change?

-So the introduction of the AD means that our students can make the switch to the professional field one year earlier.
+So the introduction of the AD meant that our students can make the switch to the professional field one year earlier.
 An additional advantage is that the AD is not bound to ‘sector agreements’.
-At the moment, we can only admit nine new students a year to the BA, which is barely enough to form a class, let alone separate classes for boys and girls.
+Previously, we could only admit nine new students a year to the BA, which is barely enough to form a class, let alone separate classes for boys and girls.
 An efficiency survey was conducted for the AD, which tested whether there was sufficient demand from students for this course and whether the professional field can offer work to a larger number of graduates.
 The answer to both questions in the survey was positive.
 We can admit 24 students a year to the AD programme (ideally fifty percent boys and fifty percent girls), meaning that we can provide better education to classes with sufficient volume for specialised lessons.